Dear Music Patron:

 About The Author

-Lynette Foss has been teaching biology at the college level for 13 years, and decided to "take her show on the road" three years ago when she was approached by several event organizers to present educational programs to their groups.
+Lynette Foss has been teaching biology at the college level for 15 years, and decided to "take her show on the road" several years ago when she was approached by event organizers to present educational programs to their groups.
 Her network of scholars and experts on a variety of topics prompted her to start an agency to represent them in addition to herself.
 Lynette is also a singer and keyboard player in five different bands, with an extended network of musicians from multiple genres.
 With such a deep reach into the musical community, it made sense to represent them as well, as she had already been booking bands in an unofficial capacity for years.
 Lynette teaches biology courses at Lake Forest College and at Columbia College Chicago.
 She received her undergraduate degree from the University of Michigan, and graduate degree from DePaul University.
 She and her husband live in Lake Bluff, and her son attends the College of Wooster in Ohio.